 He was cited for his international reputation for research in the computational and mathematical sciences and is a national leader in education and outreach.

 Born in Los Angeles to parents who emigrated from Mexico as teenagers to seek educational opportunities, Tapia was the first in his family to attend college.
-He was the first native-born Hispanic elected to the National Academy of Engineering and in 2005, he earned Rice’s highest academic title, University Professor, becoming only the sixth person to earn the rank at Rice.
+He was the first native-born Hispanic elected to the

 “I feel truly privileged to be receiving this award,” said de la Hoya.
 “To be recognized along with such influential members of the Hispanic community is a great honor.”